thesassway/thesassway.com/source/intermediate/spriting-with-compass.markdown

 ## Controlling spacing

-Sometimes it's useful to specify that sprites should be separated by a certain amount of white space.
+Sometimes it’s useful to specify that sprites should be separated by a certain amount of white space.

 To set spacing around each icon: